 The purpose of vaccinations is to prevent disease and combat viruses.
 Prior to vaccines, pets frequently died from viral infections.
 Since the advent of vaccines, death due to viruses that have a vaccine available has significantly declined.

-When a normal, healthy kitten is born, the kitten’s Immune system has not been exposed to foreign substances or viruses.
+When a normal, healthy kitten is born, the kitten’s immune system has not been exposed to foreign substances or viruses.
 Through the mother's milk, the kitten will gain some immunity from those viruses the mother is protected against.
-In the first 5 to 6 weeks of life, the mother's antibodies are sufficient to keep the kitten immune from most common viruses.
-At about 5 to 6 weeks, this immunity begins to weaken.
+In the first five to six weeks of life, the mother's antibodies are sufficient to keep the kitten immune from most common viruses.
+At about five to six weeks, this immunity begins to weaken.